 Individuals who complete the course will receive a Safeguarding in Equestrian Sport Qualification.
 This qualification is valid for three years and can go towards the requirements needed to undergo a UK Coaching Certificate (UKCC) course and parts of the BHS Coaching Pathway.

-Due to the current restrictions in place, the delivery of face-to-face workshops have been put on hold.
-However, Member Bodies are now able to offer virtual Safeguarding for Equestrians sessions in place of face-to-face courses – these are tutor-led, face-to-face courses via video link.
+Member Bodies are able to offer virtual Safeguarding for Equestrians sessions – these are tutor-led, face-to-face courses via video link, as well as face-to-face sessions.

 Alternatively, Member Bodies, clubs and centres can book a virtual Safeguarding for Equestrians session directly with the Child Protection Company by calling 01327 552030.
 The Child Protection Company can deliver the course to a maximum of 12 delegates per workshop at the cost of £450 + vat.